muskanehsan8/Number-guessing-game/README.md

 # Number guessing game
 A simple python game where the player has to guess a randomly generated number.
-Features
+Features:
-random number generation
+1-random number generation
-Hints if its too high or too low track attempts
+2-Hints:if its too high or too low
+3-track attempts